Error Handling in Large OSM Extracts Jump to heading

 Value Standardization & Regex Cleaning Jump to heading

 OSM contributors frequently apply non-standard casing, mixed delimiters, or deprecated keys to features.
 Rigid schema enforcement causes silent data loss, while permissive ingestion pollutes analytical outputs.
 A production-grade normalization layer must apply deterministic regex transformations, capture unparseable values in a quarantine table, and route them to manual review.
 Refer to Fixing malformed OSM tags during ETL ingestion for detailed regex patterns that handle common casing inconsistencies, numeric suffix stripping, and whitespace normalization.
-Implementing a two-pass validation strategy—first applying known transformations, then flagging residual anomalies—ensures that edge cases do not bypass quality gates.

 All transformations should be logged with before/after snapshots to guarantee reproducibility across pipeline runs.
 Vectorized string operations via pandas or polars significantly reduce CPU overhead compared to row-wise iteration.
 When regex matching fails to resolve ambiguous values, the pipeline should default to a strict null state rather than coercing data into incorrect types, preserving data lineage for downstream GIS analysts.